janelia-flyem/buildem/README.md

 * Builds of all components should be specific to OS, compiler, and compiler version to minimize conflicts in [ABI](http://en.wikipedia.org/wiki/Application_binary_interface), and we are not sure that pre-compiled components (e.g., RPMs) are available for all target machines/compilers.
 * Third-party pre-built packages, like Enthought Python Distribution, are not viable due to licensing costs for cluster operation as well as inability to easily adapt to new dependencies.

-The FlyEM build system requires only a few installed components to be available, preferably in this order:
+The FlyEM build system requires only a few installed components:

 * C/C++ and fortran compilers
-* libcurl and https support (note that these components are usually present in standard OS builds but may need to be install explicitly)
+* libcurl and https support (note that these components are usually present in standard OS builds but may need to be installed explicitly)
 * git
 * CMake 2.8+